Cauda Equina Syndrome

 - Failure to order or a delay in ordering an MRI scan

 - Significant delay

-Contact our specialist lawyers for help and advice
+Contact our specialist Cauda Equina Syndrome lawyers for help and advice

-Claims for compensation arising from CES are complicated to win, and an inexperienced solicitor will recover only a fraction of the true award owed to a successful claimant.
-Only experienced catastrophic injury solicitors, approved by the Spinal Injuries Association, should act for CES sufferers.
+Claims for compensation arising from Cauda Equina Syndrome are complicated to win, and an inexperienced solicitor will recover only a fraction of the true award owed to a successful claimant.
+Only experienced medical negligence solicitors, approved by the Spinal Injuries Association, should act for Cauda Equina Syndrome sufferers.

-Please contact Ben Posford for free advice about whether and how you can bring a claim for compensation for the injuries and other losses suffered as a result of CES.
+Please contact Ben Posford for free advice about whether and how you can bring a claim for compensation for the injuries and other losses suffered as a result of Cauda Equina Syndrome.

 "Affable and charming with very good client-handling skills."